ansys/pyacp/version/dev/_sources/user_guide/concepts/material_property_sets.rst.txt

     >>> material.ply_type = pyacp.PlyType.WOVEN
     >>> material.engineering_constants.E1 = 2e9

-Now, the properties are no longer consistent with an isotropic material, so converting back to an isotropic ply type is not allowed.
+Now, the engineering constants are no longer consistent with an isotropic material, so converting back to an isotropic ply type is not allowed.

 .. doctest::